 We did it!
 My three girls and I visited all 50 states on my maternity leave!
 We had an experience of a lifetime!

 I came up with the idea on a whim after my vacation plans for my four-month maternity leave kept expanding.
 It sounded insane, but I am all for crazy adventures.
 The weekend before my youngest was born, my husband flew to Detroit and bought a Mercedes Sprinter van.
-He then spent the next month converting it into a sweet family camper van, while I recovered from delivery, attended to our newborn (and twin toddlers) and mapped out a route to make my crazy idea happen.
+He then spent the next month converting it into an amazing family camper van, while I recovered from delivery, attended to our newborn (and twin toddlers) and mapped out a route to make my crazy idea happen.
+Keep reading for all the details.

 At one month old, I packed our little girl and her big sisters and everything I could think of needing for life on the road into our van and hit the road.
 We completed our trip in multiple stages.
 We started with a weekend trip to Alabama to test the waters.
 Next we took an extended weekend trip to Georgia and Florida.
 After that I did my first longer, solo loop of the Midwestern states.
 After some downtime at home in Tennessee, Brad joined us for another long weekend trip, this time to South Carolina and North Carolina.
 Then I did the longest loop to the western states.
 It was mostly solo as I worked my way out west along a northern route, but Brad flew out to Seattle and joined us on flights to Alaska and Hawaii (he chose his states wisely) before I circled back to Tennessee covering the southwestern states.
 Finally, I did a solo loop of the Mid Atlantic and New England States passing back through Washington D.C. on my way home.I decided to do one activity in each state (some states got extras).
 Whatever sounded cool along the way!
 I also took a picture of the girls in front of every state sign (a logistical brain teaser for sure) and collected a transportation map from every state as a free souvenirs.
 Below is a map and list of everywhere we ended up going.